traefik/traefik/README.md

 ## Documentation

-You can find the complete documentation at [https://docs.traefik.io](https://docs.traefik.io).
-If you are not using the latest version, please ensure that you select the appropriate version of the docs.
+You can find the complete documentation of Traefik v2 at [https://docs.traefik.io](https://docs.traefik.io).

+If you are using Traefik v1, you can find the complete documentation at [https://docs.traefik.io/v1.7/](https://docs.traefik.io/v1.7/)

 A collection of contributions around Traefik can be found at [https://awesome.traefik.io](https://awesome.traefik.io).

 ## Support